 - 2 scallions, thinly sliced

-- 8 or so baby carrots, quartered lengthwise,
+- 1 cup baby carrots, quartered lengthwise, or coarsely grated carrot

-- 2 tablespoons reduced sodium soy sauce, tamari,
+- 2 tablespoons reduced sodium soy sauce or tamari, or to taste

 - 3 tablespoons rice vinegar or white wine vinegar